 10 stocks we like better than JetBlue AirwaysWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 Lou Whiteman has no position in any of the stocks mentioned.
-The Motley Fool owns shares of Delta Air Lines and Spirit Airlines.
-The Motley Fool recommends Embraer Brazilian Aviation Co and JetBlue Airways.
+The Motley Fool owns shares of and recommends Delta Air Lines and Spirit Airlines.
+The Motley Fool recommends JetBlue Airways.
 The Motley Fool has a disclosure policy.